betaflight/betaflight.com/docs/wiki/boards/archive/OMNIBUS.md

 This setup is for the Flip32 F3 omnibus board using Betaflight 3.1.6 The Servo needs an external 5V source with enough current to power the servo.
 The Omnibus' on-board 5V will not power a servo.
 First you need to setup the output motor # 4 to use as the servo controller.
-In the Cli command you want the final results to look like the following for a F3 omnibus, others just subsitute you motor assignments.
+In the Cli command you want the final results to look like the following for a F3 omnibus, others just substitute you motor assignments.

 CLI